65th (2nd Yorkshire North Riding) Regiment of Foot

 Tauranga Historic Village/Museum, 17th Avenue West, Tauranga, New Zealand, ph 7-578 1302

-- includes 6 pdr Armstrong Gun (in poor condition) and "68th Durham Light Infantry Regimental Headquarters" exhibit.
+- may or may not still include a 6 pdr Armstrong Gun (in poor condition) and "68th Durham Light Infantry Regimental Headquarters" exhibit.

 Tawhiti Museum, Nigel and Teresa Ogle, 47 Ohangai